-Lume Cube is a really exciting new gadget that will help you take much better iPhone photos in low light and at night.
+Lume Cube is an exciting new gadget that will help you take better iPhone photos when you shoot at night or in low light.
 Currently in the final stages of its Kickstarter project, the Lume Cube has far exceeded its initial funding goals, proving that its going to be immensely popular with mobile photographers.
 In this article you’ll discover how the Lume Cube can light up your subject, allowing you to extend your iPhone photo shoots into the night, dramatically improving your low light photos.

 What Is Lume Cube?